 - An additional deduction up to Rs.
 1.5 lakhs for interest paid on loans borrowed up to 31st March 2020 for purchase of house valued up to Rs.
 45 lakhs.

 - Overall benefit of around Rs.
-7 lakhs over loan period of 15 years.
+7 lakhs over a loan period of 15 years.

 11. Capital Markets